mlyzy/GREClue/README.md

 python /FSG/SIR/step3.py   --in_dir /path/to/lines_in --out_dir /path/to/flows_out
 python /FSG/SIR/step4.py   --method_graph /path/to/method_graph.txt   --codeline_flow /path/to/codeline_flow.txt   --var_dir /path/to/var_dir   --testfile /path/to/testcase.txt   --out /path/to/merged.txt
  ```
-Based on the obtained FSG, we train the entropy-based clustering model.
+Based on the obtained FSG, we train the entropy-based clustering model:
   ```
   python Entropy_based_clustering/GREClue_code.py
   ```
-After obtaining 30 randomly split results, we used the *mannwhitneyu()* method in the *stats* package to perform the Mann-Whitney-Wilcoxon test and the *rank_compare_2indep()* method in the *nonparametric* package to perform the A-test.
+After obtaining 30 randomly split results, we used the *mannwhitneyu()* method in the [*stats* package](https://docs.scipy.org/doc/scipy/reference/stats.html) to perform the Mann-Whitney-Wilcoxon test and the *rank_compare_2indep()* method in the [*nonparametric* package](https://www.statsmodels.org/stable/nonparametric.html#module-statsmodels.nonparametric) to perform the A-test.
 ### RQ3 Impact Analysis
 In the ablation experiment, we start with the full approach, then remove specific parts separately and observe the results after removal.
 * (1)GREClue-Suspicion_List: We replace GREClue with GREClue-Suspicion_List, which only inputs the sequence features of suspiciousness ranking lists into the entropy-based deep clustering model.